 The centre will provide educational, cultural and leisure facilities.

 If approved, the lagoon will be formed by a six-mile, U-shaped seawall running from Swansea docks to near the university's new Fabian Way campus.

 Tidal Lagoon Swansea Bay Ltd said it could generate 420,000 MWh of energy a year, enough for 121,000 homes.

 The firm said the centre's architecture is intended to reflect the natural form and features of an oyster.

 It would be sited at the end of the lagoon's seawall with access by foot, cycle and electric bus.

-It will be made up of a series of overlapping shells sculpted to form a bowl-like structure.'New waterfront'
+It will be made up of a series of overlapping shells sculpted to form a bowl-like structure.

 Parts of the timber roof are designed to provide a natural ecological base for wildlife, while the building itself will be self-sufficient.